Branding Cannabis: How do you think about branding in an emerging legal market?

 An Immediately Segmented Market

-Introduction of a newly legal product is different from the classic introduction of a product innovation or new technology.
+Branding newly legal products is different from the classic introduction of a product innovation or new technology.
 In the classic case, particularly where there are new technologies involved, we think of the market evolution as being defined by speed of adoption while it slowly grows and accelerates.
 It starts with the innovators, spreads to early adopters and truly takes off when it permeates the early and late majority and finally reaches the laggards.1 A key step for marketers is making the leap from early adopters to the mainstream market.

 Crossing the Chasm